Rony-Ahmed6245/Rony-Ahmed6245/README.md

 <h3>Little facts about me 🧑</h3>

 - 🧞 I'm a Tech Enthusiast since childhood.
-- 🔭 I’m currently working on Fullstack Web Development.
+- 🔭 I’m currently working on Fontend Web Development.
-- 👯 I’m looking to collaborate with Fullstack Web Developement projects.
+- 👯 I’m looking to collaborate with Fontend Web Developement projects.
 - 💡 Contributing to Open Source Projects is always been a goal to me.
-- ⚡ Fun fact: I love Sports, especially Football.
+- ⚡ Fun fact: I love Coding, especially new website.

 ---